triblatron/dagui/README.md

 * Render some text in OpenGL using pango and freetype
   * image that can address individual pixels
   * address windows within the image to allow use of one image for multiple glyphs
+    * translate input coordinates by origin of window
   * specify format
     * greyscale
     * rgb
+  * copy multiple pixels at once into the image
+  * Specify origin convention
+    * top left
+    * bottom left
 * Repeat for Vulkan
 * ~~build on Raspberry Pi 5 64bit~~
 * build on Raspberry Pi 4 64bit